krishnam229/tiny-troupe-2/README.md

 ---

-## ✅ You're Ready!

-Once setup is complete, you can begin using the tinytroupe framework to simulate multi-agent LLM interactions.

-1. For more usage examples, see the [official GitHub repo](https://github.com/microsoft/tinytroupe).

 # Q2  What is Turing Test?
 In today's world with Large Language Models (LLMs), what is the definition of Turing Test?
 The Turing Test was proposed in 1950 by Alan Turing, a pioneer of computer science.
 The goal of the test is to assess a machine's ability to exhibit intelligent behavior indistinguishable from that of a human.
 In the Original Setup: